Annavra Makkalu

 Annavra Makkalu is a 1996 Indian Kannada-language action drama film directed by Phani Ramachandra and produced by Y. R. Jayaraj.
-The film stars Shiva Rajkumar, in triple roles for the first time in his career, along with Maheswari, Reman Singh and Suneha, all making their debuts.
+The film stars Shiva Rajkumar, in triple roles for the first time in his career, along with Maheswari, Raymon Singh and Suneha, all making their debuts.
 The film's score and the soundtrack were scored by Rajesh Ramanath.

 Plot

 Triplets of the famous DCP Annayya get separated at birth and come together after many years to fight the villains who were responsible for their father's death.

 Soundtrack

 The soundtrack of the film was composed by Rajesh Ramanath.